debops/debops/docs/defaults-configuration.rst

   Must be unique among all device mapper targets and should not be changed once it was used.

+  If you want to change it, you can set ``state`` to ``False``, execute the role, rename the secrets directory corresponding to this item, adopt your inventory accordingly and run the role again to apply the configuration.

 ``ciphertext_block_device``
   Required, string.
 File path to the ciphertext block device, either the block device itself e.g. :file:`/dev/sdb` or a partition on the block device e.g.